nicandris/CM-from-scratch/README.md

 Thank [@Cyanogen](http://twitter.com/cyanogen) and [#teamdouche](http://search.twitter.com/search?q=%23teamdouche) for the ROMs and CM7

-This is gonna *ake some time and HDD space to complete.
+This is gonna take some time and HDD space to complete.
 If you don't have the time to let the computer running or you dont have 7GB on your HDD please quit and try again when requirements (time/space) meet

 -------------------------